Weight Loss Surgery Wait Times in Canada

 When considering waiting times for any form of surgery, it is essential to specify what exactly is waiting time.
 When exactly does a patient enter the queue and at what part of the queue is the agreed-upon waiting time?
 According to definitions of waiting times, the waiting time for surgery starts when a request for admission is submitted by the surgeon’s office to the office that accepts admissions in the hospital.
 This definition, however, does not bode well when defining waiting time for bariatric surgeries.
 This is best defined as the time it takes to cover process 1-5 as shown above.

 The saddest part of all this is that some patients die while waiting to undergo bariatric surgery.
 Assuming that 2-4% of the Canadian adult population is morbidly obese, an estimate of those requiring bariatric surgery is about 600 thousand to 1.2 million.
 Only about 150-250 bariatric operations a year were conducted in the most important hospitals in Canada.
 If resources are not pumped into combating the obesity issue in Canada, this situation is set to worsen as obesity is on the rise.
-Furthermore, the longer patients are left untreated, the more likely their chances to develop even more complications and related conditions.
+Furthermore, the longer patients are left untreated, the more likely their chance to develop even more complications and related conditions.

 Studies demonstrate just how long the waiting period for Bariatric surgeries in Canada is, averaging at five years.
 When this is compared to the Fraser Institute and the Wait Times Alliance, reasonable surgery wait times are 18 months for cosmetic surgery and eight weeks for cancer surgery.
 The inappropriate wait time system for bariatric surgery in Canada stems from a lack of capacity in Canadian health centers and hospitals.